chpoit/utsushis-charm/README.md

 ## Requirements
 - A computer (Windows)
-  - Linux and Mac might work too, you wont be able to run the EXE and will have to run from source in a terminal window.
+  - Linux and Mac might work too, you won’t be able to run the EXE and will have to run from source in a terminal window.
 Refer to [Running from source](#Running-from-source)
 - A USB cable to connect your switch to transfer files
 - [The latest version of this (Now with a User Interface)](https://github.com/chpoit/utsushis-charm/releases/latest)  downloaded to your computer (Utsushis-Charm_**vx_x**.zip)
   - You only need the executable.
 The inputs folder is only there for faster setup